 Even if you never gave much thought to them, consider them now.
 You’ll never have the time to apply BB cream or foundation with sponges or brushes, much less clean them afterwards.
 Plus, your fingers should stay clean and makeup-free if you’re handling a newborn.
 Stick a cushion compact in your diaper bag for quick fix before you head out and when you’re on the road.

 True story: I once spent an entire Saturday afternoon with my husband and baby on Garosugil, a fashionable shopping and dining district in Gangnam, only to return home and discover that I had drawn in just one eyebrow (and it wasn’t even my “good” eyebrow).
 The truth is, when you’re getting ready to leave the house with a baby, her needs take precedence over yours.
 After that incident, I decided that I needed semi-permanent eyebrow tattooing.
 The caveat: semi-tattooing eyebrows can set you back 200,000 won (170 USD) or more here in Seoul.
-For a quicker fix, try the eyebrow tint from Etude House or a tattoo pen from Clio—it lasts just a couple days and is easy on your wallet.
+For a quicker fix, try the tattoo pen from Clio—it lasts just a couple days and is easy on your wallet.
 Low commitment (unlike motherhood).

 Stray hair fixer